-Despite the cancellation of the festival this year, we are delighted to confirm that Platform, the festival’s annual showcase supporting artists in the early stages of their careers to make and present new work, returns with a physical exhibition in the Autumn.
+Despite the cancellation of the festival this year, we are delighted to still be able to present Platform – the festival’s annual showcase supporting artists in the early stages of their careers to make and present new work – with a physical exhibition in the Autumn.

-Selected from an open call by artist Ruth Ewan, and curator, Sophia Hao, (Cooper Gallery, Duncan of Jordanstone College of Art & Design), four artists based in Scotland – Rabindranath Bhose, Mark Bleakley, Rhona Jack and Susannah Stark – will be supported to make and present new work.
+Selected from an open call by artist Ruth Ewan, and curator, Sophia Hao, (Cooper Gallery, Duncan of Jordanstone College of Art & Design), four artists based in Scotland – Rabindranath Bhose, Mark Bleakley, Rhona Jack and Susannah Stark – have been supported to make and present new work.

 Across each of the artists’ individual practice, a number of themes and approaches are particularly resonant for our present times including: the aesthetics of the collective, the intense vitality of ‘being together’ in space; strategies for survival; and the importance of the sense of touch.